An introductory review of the resource theory approach to thermodynamics: Introduction

-Within this general mindset, a textbook thermodynamic question such as the following.
+Within this general mindset, consider for concreteness the following textbook thermodynamic question.
 We have a square box of volume $V$, containing an ideal gas at pressure $P$ and temperature $T$.
-One face of the box can be turned into a movable piston (perhaps removing a locking mechanism).
+One side of the box can be turned into a movable piston (perhaps removing a locking mechanism).
 The piston can be attached to a weight of known mass in a gravitational potential, initially at a height $L$.
 So, the initial state can be described as $X=(T,P,V,L)$.
 The weight may be used to do work on the gas by compressing it, or we may aim to raise the weight by allowing the gas to expand.
 Once things have settled down, the system will be described by new variables $X'=(T',P',V',L')$.
-A central question in thermodynamics is to know what transitions are possible, i.e. what states are accessible from $X$: \be X \stackrel{?}{\longrightarrow} X'. \ee If $X'$ is accessible from $X$, we will write $X \succ X'$.
+A central question in thermodynamics is to work out what transitions are possible, i.e. what states are accessible from~$X$: \be X \stackrel{?}{\longrightarrow} X'. \ee If $X'$ is accessible from $X$, we will write $X \succ X'$.
 The relation $\succ$ of thermodynamic accessibility from one state to another is naturally endowed with the properties of a \emph{partial ordering}, once we group into equivalence classes $[X]$ all states $X$ that can be reversibly converted into each another (in the specific sense that both $X \succ X'$ and $X' \succ X$).
-In fact, $\succ$ is reflexive ($[X] \succ [X]$) and antisymmetric ( $[X] \succ [X']$, $[X'] \succ [X]$ $\Rightarrow$ $[X'] = [X]$) by definition of the equivalence classes, if at least the trivial transformation $X \longrightarrow X$ is allowed; and it is transitive ($[X] \succ [X']$, $[X'] \succ [X'']$ $\Rightarrow$ $[X] \succ [X'']$) under the natural assumption that thermodynamic processes can be composed.
+In fact, $\succ$ is reflexive ($[X] \succ [X]$) and antisymmetric ($[X] \succ [X']$, $[X'] \succ [X]$ $\Rightarrow$ $[X'] = [X]$) by definition of the equivalence classes, if at least the trivial transformation $X \longrightarrow X$ is allowed; and it is transitive ($[X] \succ [X']$, $[X'] \succ [X'']$ $\Rightarrow$ $[X] \succ [X'']$) under the natural assumption that thermodynamic processes can be composed.
 The thermodynamic entropy (understood as a functional over the set of equilibrium states) is a tool to determine such ordering.
-In textbook thermodynamics an often implicit assumption is made: \be X \succ X' \Leftrightarrow S(X)\leq S(X'), \ee where $S$ denotes a single functional, that may be the entropy or the free energy or a generalised thermodynamic potential, depending on the context.
+In textbook thermodynamics an often implicit assumption is made: that one can construct a unique functional $S$ that characterises the allowed transitions: \be X \succ X' \Leftrightarrow S(X)\leq S(X'). \ee In general, $S$ that may be identified with the entropy or the free energy or a generalised thermodynamic potential, depending on the context.